Can Medicare Advantage Plans Be Secondary?

 How Costs Are Divided Between Insurances

-The Impact on Out-of-Pocket Costs
+The Possible Impact on Out-of-Pocket Costs

-• Guaranteeing that claims are processed accurately.
+• Potentially guaranteeing that claims may be processed accurately.

 • Allowing for the calculation of the equitable portion of costs between multiple insurance carriers.